Country Class

-Country Class is the 32nd album by Jerry Lee Lewis, released on Mercury Records in 1976.
+Country Class is a studio album by American musician and pianist Jerry Lee Lewis, released on Mercury Records in 1976.
 Cam Mullins was credited for the string and horn arrangements on "Let's Put It Back Together", "Jerry Lee's Rock & Roll Revival Show" and "The Closest Thing to You".

 Recording

 Country Class produced one Top Ten hit, "Let's Put It Back Together Again," which made it to number 6 on the country singles chart.
 A portion of the album hearkens back to Jerry Lee's musical roots, with two Hank Williams covers and a moving rendition of the traditional "Old Country Church," but it mostly features ballads couched in the smooth production provided by long-time producer Jerry Kennedy.
 An often overlooked track is Jerry Lee's reading of Bob McDill's "Closest Thing To You," which only made it to number 27 but features a hauntingly restrained vocal from "the Killer."
 The LP rose to number 16.